JayGadi/Tic_Hac_Toe/README.md

 Intall intructions:

-1. Pull repository onto Android Studio
+1. Pull repository onto Android Studio <br />
-2. Put phone into developer mode (Google intructions if needed)
+2. Put phone into developer mode (Google intructions if needed) <br />
-3. Run app in Android Studio, and select the phone under available devices and install the .apk onto the phone
+3. Run app in Android Studio, and select the phone under available devices and install the .apk onto the phone <br />
-4. Select "Tic Hac Toe" to play game
+4. Select "Tic Hac Toe" to play game <br />

 **Sound Ready**

-Game intructions:
+Game intructions: <br />
-**Single Player**
+**Single Player** <br />
-1. To play single player, press "One Player"
+1. To play single player, press "One Player" <br />
-2. Enter your username
+2. Enter your username <br />
-3. Select a marker type: "X" or "O"
+3. Select a marker type: "X" or "O" <br />
-4. Select difficulty "Easy", "Medium" or "Hard"
+4. Select difficulty "Easy", "Medium" or "Hard" <br />
-5. Select Start
+5. Select Start <br />
-6. Play Tic Tac Toe as you normally would
+6. Play Tic Tac Toe as you normally would <br />
-7. Once game is over, you can select to play a new game or go back to the main menu
+7. Once game is over, you can select to play a new game or go back to the main menu <br />

 **Multiplayer Local**
 1. To play multiplayer local, press "Two Player"